The Canonical Amoebot Model: Algorithms and Concurrency Control: A General Framework for Concurrency Control

-The first of these conventions requires that all actions of the given algorithm are executed successfully under a sequential adversary.
+The first convention requires that all actions of the given algorithm are executed successfully under a sequential adversary.
 For sequential executions, the \textit{system configuration} is defined as the mapping of amoebots to the node(s) they occupy and the contents of each amoebot's public memory.
-Certainly, this configuration is well-defined whenever all amoebots are idle, and we call a configuration \textit{valid} whenever the requirements of our amoebot model are met, i.e., every position is occupied by at most one amoebot, each amoebot is either contracted or expanded, its \shape\ variable corresponds to its physical shape, and its \lock\ variable is \true\ if and only if it has been locked in a \Lock\ operation.
-Whenever we talk about a system configuration in the following, we assume that it is valid.
+Certainly, this configuration is well-defined whenever all amoebots are inactive, and we call a configuration \textit{legal} whenever the requirements of our amoebot model are met, i.e., every position is occupied by at most one amoebot, each amoebot is either contracted or expanded, its \shape\ variable corresponds to its physical shape, and its \lock\ variable corresponds to its lock state.
+Whenever we talk about a system configuration in the following, we assume that it is legal.

-\begin{convention} All actions of an amoebot algorithm should be \underline{valid}, i.e., for all its actions $\alpha$ and all system configurations in which $\alpha$ is enabled for some amoebot $A$, the execution of $\alpha$ by $A$ should be successful whenever all other amoebots are idle. \end{convention}
+\begin{convention}[Validity] All actions $\alpha$ of an amoebot algorithm $\alg$ should be \underline{valid}, i.e., for all system configurations in which $\alpha$ is enabled for some amoebot $A$, the execution of $\alpha$ by $A$ should be successful whenever all other amoebots are inactive. \end{convention}

-The second convention keeps an algorithm's actions simple by controlling the order and number of operations they perform.
+The second convention defines a common structure for an algorithm's actions by controlling the order and number of operations they perform.
+This structure is similar in spirit to the \textit{look-compute-move} paradigm used in the mobile robots literature (see, e.g.,~\cite{Flocchini2019-distributedcomputing}), though the canonical amoebot model's underlying message passing communication adds additional complexity.
+Moreover, the instantaneous snapshot performed in the mobile robots' look phase is not trivially realizable by amoebots whose public memories are included in neighborhood configurations (Section~\ref{subsec:relwork}).